 Instead, you should focus on optimizing your use of space within your ad text and make sure you are maximizing the offer.
 This may mean looking into expanded text ads to see how many pages you can fit onto a single SERP.

-Consider optimizing your title tags by ditching your brand.
+Consider optimizing your title tags by ditching your brand name.
 Your domain will still be included in the ad’s URL anyway.
-You can use the ad real estate that was previously being taken up by your brand to give the searcher some beneficial information to entice them into clicking.
+You can use the ad real estate that was previously being taken up by your brand name to give the searcher some beneficial information to entice them into clicking.

 Here is an example of how we have optimized some of our own title tags at Directive Consulting…

 Since our brand name is automatically included in the URL directly below the link text, we decided to replace “Directive Consulting” with someone the user will want to see.

 Remember what I said earlier about our naturally selective attention span?
 Users are simply more likely to click on advertisements that include creatives and images instead of simple links and ads.

 Human beings visual processing naturally prioritizes motion, then image, and then text in that order.
 This is why display ads generally perform better than text ads (and why video works even better… 86% better in fact)!